 The decision is something of a compromise.
 Huawei, and any other ‘high risk vendors’ will only be able to supply certain parts of the network infrastructure.
 This might include antennas and base stations.

-High-risk vendors are limited to a 35 percent share of any network.
+The UK restricts high-risk vendors to a 35 percent share of any network.

 The official word from America is that the US government is“disappointed” by the decision.
 It reiterated its claims about Huawei being mistrusted.

-Huawei has repeated denied that it is controlled by the Chinese government.
+Huawei has repeated denied that the Chinese government is in control.
 To date no-one has found any credible evidence of the company or any national government using Huawei hardware for intelligence gathering.

 Huawei is the world’s largest telecommunication equipment supplier.
 It has grown rapidly in the last decade to the point where it dominates development in the mobile sector.
-Huawei was also the driving force behind getting 5G standards accepted.
+Huawei pushed hard on 5G standards.

 Officially the UK decision has no influence on Huawei’s role in New Zealand mobile networks.
 Yet Britain’s acceptance of the company is likely to alter perceptions in many markets including here.
 It also gives Huawei ammunition in its New Zealand campaign.